Syed-A-Naqvi/retail_data_mining/README.md

-using apriori and pcy algorithms to find frequent itemsets in a large dataset and mine association rules.
+using apriori and pcy algorithms to find frequent itemsets in a large retail dataset and mine association rules.